Take a look at the mural above the entrance to The American Space Experience.

-The 1998 Tomorrowland Mural premiered at Disneyland as part of the 1998 redo of Tomorrowland, which also included Rocket Rods, The American Space Experience, Innoventions, Astro Orbiter, Redd Rocketts Pizza Port, “Honey, I Shrunk the Audience!” and bronze/brown paint on Space Mountain and elsewhere in the land.
+The 1998 Tomorrowland Mural premiered at Disneyland as part of the 1998 redo of Tomorrowland, which also included Rocket Rods, The American Space Experience, Innoventions, Astro Orbiter, Redd Rocketts Pizza Port, “Honey, I Shrunk the Audience!” and retro Space Mountain and bronze/brown paint elsewhere in the land.

 From 1967 until 1986, Tomorrowland guests had been greeted by a great work of art, consisting of two huge Mary Blair Murals facing each other.

 The south mural was a victim of the Star Tours attraction (1987).